 A list of major sources of funding provided by organisations external to the University is provided on the Graduate Admissions External funding page.
 This funding is managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
 If you have any questions about an external funding opportunity, please contact the relevant organisation directly.

 Loan funding is normally dependent on your country of residence, as it is often linked to government or state-run schemes, so you should contact your local education authority or your government's Department of Education for more information.

 If government or local authority funding is not an option (particularly for countries which do not fund students to study abroad), you could look into the possibility of private education loans.
 UK banks rarely lend funds to non-UK residents, so you will need to approach lending institutions in your home country if you are an international student.

-Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
+Wherever possible, apply for low interest government loans first and only consider applying for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

 The UK government offers a loans scheme for UK students who started a Master's course between 2016/17 and 2021/22 and EU students between 2016/17 and 2020/21 to fund full-time and part-time master’s courses.
 More information about the loans is available on the master's loan web page.

 Doctoral students from England and Wales who started a doctoral programme between 2018/19 and 2021/22 and EU students between 2018/19 and 2020/21 may be eligible for a doctoral loan.
 Full details are available on the doctoral loans web page.